 Want zero hassle and public transportation isn’t your thing?
 Well, there’s nothing wrong with being a little bougie and having someone wait for you with your name on a sign at the arrivals hall.
 The easiest way to arrange this is via your accommodation.
 When I book via Booking.com, upon confirmation, my accommodation usually sends me a message on the app with all the important info, including the airport pickup option and pricing.
 If you’re arriving late at night and not on a budget, this is a great option.

-Now that you know how to get from Charles de Gaulle and all the options are laid out for you, you can compare them and see what works best for your budget, itinerary, and travel style.
+Now that you know how to get from Charles de Gaulle to Paris and all the options are laid out for you, you can compare them and see what works best for your budget, itinerary, and travel style.

 Don’t Forget Your Travel Insurance!